 I would be interested in supervising doctoral work in any of the areas mentioned above.

-My academic support and feedback hour is Thursdays 3-4, or by appointment.
+My academic support and feedback hours are Mondays 12-1 and Thursdays 1-2, or by appointment.